-Using kanamycin with any of the following medicines is usually not recommended, but may be required in some cases.
+Using this medicine with any of the following medicines is usually not recommended, but may be required in some cases.
 If both medicines are prescribed together, your doctor may change the dose or how often you use one or both of the medicines.

 - Ethacrynic Acid

-Using kanamycin with any of the following medicines may cause an increased risk of certain side effects, but using both drugs may be the best treatment for you.
+Using this medicine with any of the following medicines may cause an increased risk of certain side effects, but using both drugs may be the best treatment for you.
 If both medicines are prescribed together, your doctor may change the dose or how often you use one or both of the medicines.